Peach State Classic

 I hope this goes without saying, but please be respectful to your opponents.
 Debate is such a cool educational tool, and I hate it when people are discouraged from using it.
 If you are being blatantly disrespectful, I'll drop you.

-I vastly prefer an email chain over a doc.
-Please add maristpublicforum@gmail.com to the chain
+Please add williamhsjostrom@gmail.com to the email chain

-I cannot stress enough that fewer well developed arguments will always be better than blips with no argument development or good warrants.
+2) I cannot stress enough that fewer well developed arguments will always be better than blips with no argument development or good warrants.
 I've noticed teams that collapse and more thoroughly explain their arguments tend to win my ballot more often than not against a team that goes for too much.

-Second rebuttal must answer first rebuttal
+5) Second rebuttal must answer first rebuttal

 Speed: